viscop/aria-dto-validator/README.md

 Terminal -> Run Task -> Run DTO Validator Tests
 ```

 The test cases in `tests/cases` are plain JSON files.
-They can also be copied into Aria Orchestrator Scriptable Tasks or test workflows if developers prefer validating behavior directly in the Aria runtime.
+They can also be copied into Aria Orchestrator Scriptable Tasks or test workflows or actions if developers prefer validating behavior directly in the Aria runtime.

 ## License